Edenbridge railway station: History

 The station was opened on 26 May 1842.

 In 1967 the station became unstaffed following which the original station buildings were demolished.

 In 1993 the line was electrified and services started to run through to London rather than being an extension of the Reading to Redhill North Downs Line service.

 In 2007, a PERTIS machine was installed at the street entrance to the Tonbridge-bound platform.
 This has since been replaced with a self-service ticket vending machine as common on larger stations.
 Until December 2008 Edenbridge station was operated by Southeastern before it transferred to Southern, whose green signage was installed before October 2008.

+In 2018 direct services to/from London were cut, with a Redhill - Tonbridge shuttle service operating instead.

 Facilities

 Edenbridge station is unstaffed and facilities are limited.
 Tickets can be purchased from the self-service ticket machine at the station and there are passenger help points located on each platforms.
 There is also a basic shelter located on each platform.
 The station has a free car park (operated by Saba Parking).

 The Tonbridge bound platform is accessible without steps although the Redhill bound platform is only reachable through the use of steps.